Reporter, The Baltimore Sun, Baltimore/Annapolis, MD, 2013-present

 • 2012: First and second place for environment reporting (mid-size dailies) for stories about invasive snakehead fish and an in-depth look at a farm pollution lawsuit.
 Also, first place for state government reporting for discovering that water pollution fines largely pay for government overhead and first place for election reporting for a fact-check of a Senate campaign ad.

-• 2011: Best in Show for feature profile (mid-size dailies) for a story about the last skipjack captain harvesting oysters on the Western Shore of the Chesapeake Bay.
-Also, first place for environment reporting for coverage of a massive die-off of oysters and first place for multimedia storytelling for stories, photos and video about rockfish poaching.
+• 2011: Best in Show for feature profile (newspapers of all sizes) for a story about the last skipjack captain harvesting oysters on the Western Shore of the Chesapeake Bay.
+Also, first place for environment reporting (mid-size dailies) for coverage of a massive die-off of oysters and first place for multimedia storytelling (mid-size dailies) for stories, photos and video about rockfish poaching.

 • 2010: First place in environment reporting (mid-size dailies) for an investigation that showed fines as small as $50 were being levied for major sewage spills, as well as first place in state government for finding dishwasher detergents containing phosphorus were stocked on store shelves, despite a new law banning them.